Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/4-writing-the-rebase-token-contract/+page.md

 }
 ```

 uint256 timeElapsed = block. timestamp - s_userLastUpdatedTimestamp[user].
 And, we're going to call this linearInterest equals.
 Now, we need the current time block. timestamp - the last time the user's balance was updated.
 The last time that they were minted tokens.
 How much time has elapsed?
 How many tokens have accrued since their interest was last minted to them? s underscore user updated last.
 User last updated timestamp, for that user.
-Then, we need to calculate the linear interest which is going to be some multiplier.
-So, we can actually bring out this principal amount.
-So, what we can actually do is we can divide out by principal amount and put that on the outside.
-And then we can * that by one plus one * blah blah blah blah blah, which you can just remove that.
-This 1 + user interest rate * time elapsed.
-So, here you can see, we've got the principal amount and then we've got the principal amount * the user interest rate * the time elapsed.
-Let's turn this into a comment.
-So, let's do that now.
-So, we need to first calculate the time elapsed.
-So, we've got uint256 and we're going to call this time elapsed equals.
-Now, we need the current time block. timestamp - the last time the user's balance was updated.
-The last time that they were minted tokens.
-How much time has elapsed?
-How many tokens have accrued since their interest was last minted to them? s underscore user updated last user last updated timestamp for that user.
 Then, we need to calculate the linear interest, which is going to be

 ```javascript
 /**